Beliavsky/Fortran-code-on-GitHub/README.md

 [stdlib](https://github.com/fortran-lang/stdlib): utilities, algorithms, and mathematics codes for a Fortran Standard Library, by fortran-lang

 # Numerical
 [forlab](https://github.com/zoziha/forlab): module that provides a lot of functions for scientific computing mostly inspired by Matlab and Python's module NumPy, by zoziha
+[SciFortran](https://github.com/QcmPlab/SciFortran): modules and routines for scientific calculations (*in a way* just like SciPy for Python), by QcmPlab

 # Quantum Chemistry and Electronic Stucture
 [molgw](https://github.com/bruneval/molgw): accurate many-body perturbation theory calculations of the electronic structure of molecules, by bruneval